George Dickinson (Canterbury cricketer): Cricket career

 Born in Yorkshire, Dickinson played in the first recorded cricket match in Christchurch in December 1851, when he was 23.
 The match took place in Hagley Park, between a Working Men's Eleven (Dickinson's team) and a Christchurch Cricket Club Eleven, as part of the celebrations marking a year since the foundation of Christchurch.
 Dickinson was one of the most successful batsmen and bowlers in the match.
 He appeared in a similar celebratory match 20 years later, this time for Old Chums against New Chums, and once again succeeded with both bat and ball.

 An accurate slow round-arm bowler, able to break the ball either way off the pitch, Dickinson played in the first seven first-class matches in New Zealand, representing Canterbury in their annual match against Otago beginning with the inaugural match in January 1864.
 His best figures against Otago included 3 for 7 in 1864 and 3 for 17 in 1867, but his most successful match was in 1869, when he scored 30 in the first innings, took 4 for 43, then made 8 not out in the second innings to help Canterbury avert defeat.

-He umpired four first-class matches in New Zealand between 1873 and 1885.
+Dickinson umpired four first-class matches in New Zealand between 1873 and 1885.
+He built his own cricket practice pavilion in Christchurch, enabling cricketers to practice indoors during winter and in wet weather.